Iran – Esfahan, Chaharmahal/Bakhtiari, Kohgiluyeh/Boyer-Ahmad October 19-21, 2019

 Masjed-e Jāmé of Isfahan (Jāmeh Mosque) is the grand, congregational mosque in Isfahan.
 The mosque is the result of continual construction, reconstruction, additions and renovations on the site from around 771 to the end of the 20th century.
 The Grand Bazaar of Isfahan can be found towards the southwest wing of the mosque.
 It has been a UNESCO World Heritage Site since 2012.

-Construction under the Seljuqs included the addition of two brick domed chambers, for which the mosque is renowned.
+Construction under the Seljuqs included the addition of two brick-domed chambers, for which the mosque is renowned.
 The south dome was built to house the mihrab in 1086–87 and was larger than any dome known at its time.
 The north dome was constructed a year later.
 Further additions and modifications took place incorporating elements from the Mongols, Muzzafarids, Timurids and Safavid with different architectural styles, so now the mosque represents a condensed history of Iranian Architecture.

 Allahverdi Khan Bridge (Si-o-seh pol Bridge).
 The bridge of thirty-three spans.
-It is one of the most famous examples of Safavid bridge design and the longest bridge on the Zayanderud (the largest river of the Iranian Plateau in central Iran) with the total length of 297.76 meters.
+It is one of the most famous examples of Safavid bridge design and the longest bridge on the Zayanderud (the largest river of the Iranian Plateau in central Iran) with a total length of 297.76 meters.
 At 15m wide, it was once a car bridge but now is only pedestrian.
 A row of arcaded brick structures lines both sides of the top, but there are no buildings.
 Underneath, a stone step in each span allows you to walk the length of the bridge, a nice cool spot in the heat of the day.

 We walked over the bridge to New Julfa, the Armenian section of Isfahan.
 Before lunch, we went to a carpet store with 5,500 carpets and they proceeded to show us most of them.
 Carpets are of two types: Nomad and City with significant distinctions.
-Prices ranged from $250 to $25,000 (3x4m and all silk with 170 knots per centimeter).
-Two of the group finally each bought a carpet.
+Prices ranged from $250 to $25,000 (3x4m and all silk with 170 knots per centimetre).
+Two of the group finally bought a carpet.

 Abbasi Hotel.
-In a previous caravanserai, this is Isfahan’s most expensive hotel with 2-stories of arcaded rooms with balconies, many designed in original Qajar style.
+In a previous caravanserai, this is Isfahan’s most expensive hotel with 2-stories of arcaded rooms with balconies, many designed in the original Qajar style.
 The huge courtyard has a lovely garden with cushions on all the chairs – palm, quince, persimmon trees, ornamental flower beds, and sculpted bushes.

 Menar Jonban.
 The tomb of a Sufi with its shaking minarets and some historical bridges.